johnhult/seuppfordigsjalv/README.md

+# React Boilerplate

+Created from the original Create React App.
+An extension of the tool that aims to bring the standards I feel are neccessary for development while still maintaining the ability to work as much as possible without needing to eject the project.

+All documentation from the original project follows below.

+The project structure is based on (https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).

+### Added functionality

+- ReactSVG - Library to handle SVG icons while keeping bloat to a minumum, paired with a custom SVG component.
+- React Router - For navigation according to the React standard.
+- Sass - For ease of use.
+Might go over to styled components.
+Add a .scss-file and it will automatically create a css file you can link to.
+- Absolute path - With the currect intended structure of the app, we want to get rid of the trailing dot dot problem.
+Thus, an .env-file was added to set NODE_PATH=src/
+- EsLint - Setup to match my personal preferences.
+Don't like it?
+Then change it.
+Bitch.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>